-Course Overview: This is a one credit course which covers using the statistical software R to process public health data.
-Students will learn how to input, store, modify, display, and analyze data using R. Students will develop basic R programming skills including working with vectors, lists, arrays, and matrices, writing functions and using R to simulate data.
+Course Overview: This is a one credit course which covers using SAS to process public health data.
+Students will learn how to input, store, and modify data using SAS.

-Relation to Program Outcomes: This is a required concentration core course for MPH Biostatistics students and covers the following competencies.
+Relation to Program Outcomes: This one-credit course is a required concentration core course for MPH Biostatistics students and covers the following competencies.